PhrozenByte/phpunit-throwable-asserts/README.md

 All options do exactly the same.
 Creating new constraint instances is useful for advanced assertions, e.g. together with `PHPUnit\Framework\Constraint\LogicalAnd`.

-If you want to pass arguments to your callable, you might want to use [`CallableProxy`](#callableproxy-and-cachedcallableproxy).
-If you must access the callable's return value, use `CachedCallableProxy` instead (specifically its `getReturnValue()` method).
+If you want to pass arguments to your Callable, you might want to use [`CallableProxy`](#callableproxy-and-cachedcallableproxy).
+If you must access the Callable's return value, use `CachedCallableProxy` instead (specifically its `getReturnValue()` method).
 Using `CallableProxy` vastly improves error handling.

 As explained above, `PHPUnitThrowableAssertions` is a more powerful alternative to PHPUnit's built-in `expectException()`.
 However, please note that PHPUnit's built-in `expectExceptionMessage()` matches sub strings (i.e. `$this->expectExceptionMessage('test')` doesn't just match the message `"test"`, but also `"This is a test"`), while `PHPUnitThrowableAssertions` checks for equality by default (i.e. `$message = 'test'` matches the message `"test"` only).
 However, `PHPUnitThrowableAssertions` allows you to not just use strings, but also arbitrary constraints.
 So, for example, to achieve sub string matching, pass an instance of the `PHPUnit\Framework\Constraint\StringContains` constraint instead (i.e. `$message = $this->stringContains('test')` also matches the message `"This is a test"`).

 ### Constraint `CallableThrows`

-The [`CallableThrows` constraint](https://github.com/PhrozenByte/phpunit-throwable-asserts/blob/master/src/Constraint/CallableThrows.php) asserts that a callable throws a specific `Throwable`.
+The [`CallableThrows` constraint](https://github.com/PhrozenByte/phpunit-throwable-asserts/blob/master/src/Constraint/CallableThrows.php) asserts that a Callable throws a specific `Throwable`.

-This constraint calls the given callable (parameter `$callable`) and catches any `Throwable` matching the given base class (parameter `$throwableBaseClassName`, defaults to `Throwable`).
+This constraint calls the given Callable (parameter `$callable`) and catches any `Throwable` matching the given base class (parameter `$throwableBaseClassName`, defaults to `Throwable`).
 Any other `Throwable` isn't caught.
 It then asserts that the `Throwable`'s class (optional parameter `$throwableClassName`, defaults to `Throwable`), message (optional parameter `$throwableMessage`, defaults to `null`) and code (optional parameter `$throwableCode`, defaults to `null`) match the expected, or throws a  `ExpectationFailedException` otherwise.
 The exception message can either be a string, requiring an exact match, or an arbitrary `Constraint` (e.g. `PHPUnit\Framework\Constraint\StringContains`) to match the exception message.
 The constraint optionally requires an exact match of the class name (optional parameter `$throwableExactMatch`, defaults to `false`).

 The `ThrowableAssertsTrait` trait exposes two public methods for the `CallableThrows` constraint: Use `ThrowableAssertsTrait::assertCallableThrows()` to perform an assertion, and `ThrowableAssertsTrait::callableThrows()` to create a new instance of the `CallableThrows` constraint.